-Description of the responsibilities for the financial statements
+Description of responsibilities regarding the financial statements

-Responsibilities of the Management Board and Supervisory Board for the financial statements
+Responsibilities of the Management Board and the Supervisory Board for the financial statements

-The Management Board is responsible for the preparation and fair presentation of the financial statements in accordance with EU-IFRS and with Part 9 of Book 2 of the Netherlands Civil Code.
-Furthermore, the Management Board is responsible for such internal control as the Management Board determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to errors or fraud.
+The Management Board is responsible for the preparation and fair presentation of the financial statements in accordance with EU-IFRS and Part 9 of Book 2 of the Dutch Civil Code.
+Furthermore, the Management Board is responsible for such internal control as management determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

-As part of the preparation of the financial statements, the Management Board is responsible for assessing the company's ability to continue as a going concern.
-Based on the financial reporting framework mentioned, the Management Board should prepare the financial statements using the going concern basis of accounting unless the Management Board either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
-The Management Board should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the financial statements.
+As part of the preparation of the financial statements, the Management Board is responsible for assessing the Company's ability to continue as a going concern.
+Based on the financial reporting frameworks mentioned, the Management Board should prepare the financial statements using the going concern basis of accounting unless the Management Board either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+The Management Board disclose events and circumstances that may cast significant doubt on the Company's ability to continue as a going concern in the financial statements.

-The Supervisory Board is responsible for overseeing the company's financial reporting process.
+The Supervisory Board is responsible for overseeing the Company's financial reporting process.

-Our responsibilities for the audit of financial statements
+Our responsibilities for the audit of the financial statements

-Our objective is to plan and perform the audit to obtain sufficient and appropriate audit evidence for our opinion.
-Our audit has been performed with a high, but not absolute, level of assurance, which means we may not have detected all material errors and fraud during the audit.
+Our objective is to plan and perform the audit engagement in a manner that allows us to obtain sufficient and appropriate audit evidence for our opinion.

+Our audit has been performed with a high, but not absolute, level of assurance, which means we may not detect all material errors and fraud during our audit.

-Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.
 The materiality affects the nature, timing and extent of our audit procedures and the evaluation of the effect of identified misstatements on our opinion.

-For a further description of our responsibilities in respect of the audit of the financial statements, we refer to the appendix.
+A further description of our responsibilities for the audit of the financial statements is included in the appendix.
+This description forms part of our auditor's report.

+Amstelveen, 27 November 2019

-Amstelveen, 5 December 2017 KPMG Accountants N.V.
+KPMG Accountants N.V.